 There are two treatments approved in the United States for the treatment of ALS: riluzole, approved in 1995, and edaravone, approved in 2017.
-There are a number of companies with potential therapeutics for the treatment of ALS in clinical development, including AB Sciences (Phase 3 completed), Orphazyme (Phase3), BrainStorm Cell Therapeutics (Phase 3), Genentech (Phase 1) and ALS TDI (Phase 1).
-Only one company, Biogen, has initiated a clinical trial targeting C9ORF72.
+There are a number of companies with potential therapeutics for the treatment of ALS in clinical development, including AB Sciences (Phase 3 completed), Orphazyme (Phase 3), BrainStorm Cell Therapeutics (Phase 3), Genentech (Phase 1) and ALS TDI (Phase 1 completed).
+We believe that only one company, Biogen, has initiated a clinical trial targeting C9orf72 in the United States.